What is VRR (Variable Refresh Rate)?: The TV/gaming tech explained

 The Series S and Series X support HDMI 2.1, and feature more advanced levels of AMD FreeSync with refresh rates up to 120Hz.
 FreeSync on Xbox consoles does need to be enabled in the dashboard settings as it does not automatically switch on even when connected to a compatible FreeSync display.

 The PS4 does not support VRR but the PS5 can support the feature through its HDMI 2.1 port.
-However, Sony hasn’t activated the feature yet.
-They appear to be waiting for more 4K/120Hz TVs to hit the market.
+Sony hasn’t activated the feature yet, but has confirmed it will arrive in the coming months via a software patch.

 You will, of course, need an Ultra High Speed HDMI 2.1 cable, as well as a display that supports VRR to complete the set.
 Here’s a list of TVs we’ve reviewed that support VRR.